 - Strengthened scheme rules for existing and new Inspection Bodies that wish to join the PIPA scheme

 - Closer working relationship with the Amusement Device Inspection Procedures Scheme (ADIPS) to ensure more consistent guidance and communications are released

 - Expansion of the scope of the PIPA scheme to include inflatables without mechanical elements (click here to find out the current position)

-Don’t forget, testing of inflatable play equipment is a mandatory requirement as outlined by The Provision and Use of Work Equipment Regulations 1998 (PUWER).
+Don’t forget, inspection of inflatable play equipment is a mandatory requirement as outlined by The Provision and Use of Work Equipment Regulations 1998 (PUWER).

-This 3-year plan will ensure that PIPA will continue to be the leading voice for the inflatable play industry.
+This 3-year plan will ensure that PIPA continues to be the leading voice for the inflatable play industry.